Salvador Mascarenhas

 • 2021

 • Question-answer dynamics and confirmation theory in reasoning by representativeness.
-With Mathias Sablé-Meyer and Janek Guerrini. (manuscript under review: [PsyArXiv])
+With Mathias Sablé-Meyer and Janek Guerrini. (manuscript: [PsyArXiv])

 • A note on the cardinalities of sets of scalar alternatives.
 Journal of Semantics 28:3, pp. 475–482. (preprint: [lingbuzz])